openhatch/in-person-event-handbook/index.rst

 getting your open source project ready for new contributors
 ###########################################################

-In order to get the most out of a workshop, hackathon or sprint, it’s important to plan ahead and identify goals and tasks for helpers, as well as possible stumbling blocks.
-We’ve created the following guide to help you plan.
+It seems like every day there's another workshop, hackathon or sprint, where open source projects are invited to work with new contributors.
+At OpenHatch, we've run plenty of these events ourselves!
+We've found that to get the most out of an event, it's important to plan ahead.
+Identifying goals and tasks, testing the project setup, and ensuring good communication are all vital to making good progress - and having a good time.
+Making these changes has greatly improved our events.

+We’ve created the following guide to help open source projects get ready for events.
 We’ve used our own project - the `OpenHatch.org <http://openhatch.org/>`_ web app - as an example below.
+At the bottom of the page, you can find `Checklists`_.
+These condense the advice given in this handbook, and can help you track your progress as you prepare your project.

+This handbook is `open source <http://creativecommons.org/licenses/by/2.0/>`_.
+Many thanks to our `Contributors`_.  (`You can contribute, too! <https://github.com/openhatch/in-person-event-handbook/blob/master/README.rst>`_)

 .. contents:: In this guide
    :class: bs-sidenav affix